ftiasch/ccpc-final-2020/main/stack-sortable-subseq/statement.md

 ## Output

-For each test cases, output an integer which denotes the result.
+For each test cases, output an integer which denotes the number of sequences.

 <!--SAMPLES-->